core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * the 'request_kid_context' element, as defined in the external_aad for encryption (see {{sec-cose-object-ext-aad-enc}});

-* the value of the OSCORE Option present in the protected message, encoded as a binary string.
+* the 'OSCORE_option' element, containing the value of the OSCORE Option present in the protected message, encoded as a binary string.
+This prevents the attack described in {{ssec-cross-group-injection}} when using the group mode, as further explained  in {{sssec-cross-group-injection-group-mode}}.

 Note for implementation: this construction requires the OSCORE option of the message to be generated before calculating the signature.
 Also, the aad_array needs to be large enough to contain the largest possible OSCORE option.